 Indiana Street Bikeway Project

 The goal of the Indiana Street Bikeway Project is to create a safe and comfortable north-south bike route connection in the Dogpatch Neighborhood.
-Indiana Street (San Francisco Bicycle Route 7) currently has no bike lanes between 23rd Street to Cesar Chavez, due to the one-way vehicle traffic heading north on Indiana Street that vehicles use to access the I-280 on-ramp, near 25th Street.
+Indiana Street (San Francisco Bicycle Route 7) had no bike lanes between 23rd Street to Cesar Chavez, due to the one-way vehicle traffic heading north on Indiana Street that vehicles use to access the I-280 on-ramp, near 25th Street.
 People riding bikes have historically used Minnesota Street, as an alternative route to avoid the one-way northbound traffic on Indiana Street from Cesar Chavez to 25th Street.

-- From 25th Street to to the two-way turnaround, slightly north of the I-280 on-ramp, the proposed design includes a turn-way bike lane [pdf]
+- From 25th Street to to the two-way turnaround, slightly north of the I-280 on-ramp, the design includes a turn-way bike lane [pdf]

 Just north of the proposed two-way cycle track and south of 23rd Street includes upgraded sharrow markings and speed humps to deter speeding on the corridor.